top of page

 What will you fill your cup with today?
 An important parenting message.

-What If We Gave Ourselves Permission to Find our Parenting Village?
+What If We Gave Ourselves Permission to Find Our Parenting Village?

 Drop the perfection act.
 Call for help.
 Share the mess, not just the highlight reel.
 The wisdom I found through the Summit and my own parenting lives in these messy, collective moments.
-[Note to self]

 Parenting takes a village.